-It’s worth noting that these limits are only guides, and they also assume the sleeper is wearing long warm clothes and socks insider their bag, and are on a sleeping pad with an R-value of around 5.5, which is probably more than the R-value of most peoples’ sleeping pads, as the more popular pads for backpacking tend to range between 2 and 4.5 (more on pad R-values below).
+It’s worth noting that these limits are only guides, and they also assume the sleeper is wearing long warm clothes and socks inside their bag, and are on a sleeping pad with an R-value of around 5.5, which is probably more than the R-value of most peoples’ sleeping pads, as the more popular pads for backpacking tend to range between 2 and 4.5.

-That said, down sleeping bags are generally more expensive than synthetic bags, and it’s important to keep them dry as the feathers lose their loft and insulating properties if they get wet, so if weight and compression is less important than budget and performance in wetter (or more humid, warmer) climates then synthetic bags are worth considering.
+That said, a down sleeping bag is generally more expensive than a synthetic bag, and it’s important to keep them dry as the feathers lose their loft and insulating properties if they get wet, so if weight and compression is less important than budget and performance in wetter (or more humid, warmer) climates then synthetic bags are still worth considering.

-When choosing a quality, ethically-sourced down bag, look at the fill power (the higher, the better quality) and ensure that it has been made using traceable down and/or the manufacturer is certified as compliant with the Responsible Down Standards when it comes to the welfare of the geese whose down has been used to make the bag.
+When choosing a quality, ethically-sourced down sleeping bag, look at the fill power (the higher the fill power, the better quality) and ensure that it has been made using traceable down and/or the manufacturer is certified as compliant with the Responsible Down Standards when it comes to the welfare of the geese whose down has been used to make the bag.

 Lightweight sleeping bag weights

-It’s useful to consider not just the bag’s weight but also how small it packs down, as this can make it easier to fit into smaller or heavily loaded backpacks.
+It’s useful to consider not just the bag’s weight but also how small it packs down into a compression stuff sack, as this can make it easier to fit into smaller or heavily loaded backpacks.